rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

         <!--
             List external jars your application depends on (that not listed in maven dependencies).
-            You probably depend on jave runtime (rt.jar).
+            You probably depend on Java runtime (rt.jar).

             JCE stands for Java Cryptography Extension.
             You probably don't need it, but my application does.